 Employers contribute 4% of wages to social security and employees contribute 3%.

 Mozambique has a public/private healthcare system, but there are few doctors and nurses, especially in rural areas.

 Some companies provide an annual flight to Portugal, even if the employee has no family there.

 It is legally required to put a written employment contract in place in Mozambique, in the local language, which spells out the terms of the employee’s compensation, benefits, and termination requirements.
 An offer letter and employment contract in Mozambique should always state the salary and any compensation amounts in Mozambican meticais rather than a foreign currency.

 This information is provided as generally accepted information and is not intended as advisory services.

 Why Globalization Partners

 Establishing a branch office or subsidiary in Mozambique to engage a small team is time-consuming, expensive and complex.
 Labor law in Mozambique has strong worker protections, requiring great attention to detail and an understanding of local best practices.
 Globalization Partners makes it painless and easy to expand into Mozambique.
 We can help you hire your candidate of choice, handle HR matters and payroll, and ensure that you’re in compliance with local laws, without the burden of setting up a foreign branch office or subsidiary.
-Our Mozambique PEO and Global Employer of Record Platform provides you peace of mind so that you can focus on running your business.
+Our Mozambique PEO and Global Employer of Record solution provides you peace of mind so that you can focus on running your company.